 It scans through the whole code during the compilation so that there are no bugs and errors.
 Its garbage collection feature guarantees memory safety as it does so automatically.
 On top of that, the threads in Rust leave little to no data traces.

-Rust’s performance is comparable to C, which is regarded as one of the fastest languages in the world today.
+It’s performance is comparable to C, which is regarded as one of the fastest languages in the world today.
 This is due to the fact that it is a compiled language that writes to machine code.
 Once compiled, there is minimal runtime associated with Rust code.

 - Zero-cost abstractions